InnoSWP/pdf-converter-group-2/README.md

 ### Multiple Files:

-Zip file with the files that need to converted:
+Zip file with the files that should be converted:

 <img src="images/multiplebefore.png" width="550" >